 But the default setting is the old pronouns.

-When you are in a rush, tired, or frustrated, even though you are practicing and trying your best to get the pronouns right, it is the old ones that might come out.
+When you are in a rush, tired, or frustrated, even though you are practicing and trying your best to get the pronouns right, the old ones might come out.
 Give yourself grace when you make mistakes.
 When you have to switch back and forth between two sets of pronouns before your child is ready to come out, it makes it even harder.

 When I asked Ember when they were planning to tell the rest of our family they were changing their name, it was because I was excited for this next step in their life.
 I wanted everyone else to be able to share in their news.
 I didn’t ask because it would have made things easier for me regarding talking about them, although I can see now how it might appear that way.